 We even saw wild turtles sunning themselves on tree branches and swimming lazily alongside the platypus.

-I’m glad we made the stop there as I was already planning to stop for a drink, and it took us closer to our next destination in the area for the following morning: Cape Hillsborough.
+I’m glad we made the stop there and it turned out to be a decent place to camp, plus it took us closer to our next destination in the area for the following morning: Cape Hillsborough.

-We had stopped at Cape Hillsborough on the way up and loved the beach, though the main reason we visited was to see the kangaroos, and they were nowhere to be seen (but we did see some wallabies).
+We had stopped at Cape Hillsborough on the way up and loved the beach, though the main reason we visited was to see the kangaroos, and they were nowhere to be seen.
+We did see some wallabies though.
 On further research, I found that the best time to spot them is at sunrise.

 And so, at 5.30am, we were off along the narrow winding road towards the coast.
 And at 6am, we were watching these guys nibbling their way along the beach with an incredible sunrise in the background.